alziqziq/alziqziq/README.md

 💬 You can find me on [Twitter](https://twitter.com/alziqziq)

-👷 I'am currently work at [Tiket.com](https://www.tiket.com/pesawat) as a Frontend Engineer.
+👷 I'am currently working as a Frontend Engineer.

 ✍️ I sometimes write things on [Medium](https://medium.com/@alziqziq) in indonesian language.